 Georgia and Kat are launching an upmarket chocolate business.
 They need more than their own funds for shop fit-out and to cover set-up costs.
-Their best options starting out are equity (most likely a loan from family and friends and equipment finance/leasing which would save them from having to make expensive upfront outlays on essential business purchases.
+Their best options starting out are equity (most likely a loan from family and friends and equipment finance/leasing (see page 18) which would save them from having to make expensive upfront outlays on essential business purchases.

-One year on and business is booming, but they've learnt they need extra funding in the leadup to their four busiest periods (Easter, Valentine's Day, Mother's Day and Christmas make up more than 60% of annual sales).
-Their logical options are a seasonal overdraft (providing purchasing power to fulfil orders just during their busy times, as cash flow is manageable at other times, with the backup of a business credit card (they can access credit for a short period before they'd pay interest, to help get through each busy period.
+One year on and business is booming, but they've learnt they need extra funding in the leadup to their four busiest periods (Christmas, Valentines Day, Easter and Mother's Day make up more than 60% of annual sales).
+Their logical options are a seasonal overdraft (providing purchasing to fulfil orders just during their busy times, as cash flow is manageable at other times) (see page 17) with the backup of a business credit card (they can access credit for a short period before they'd pay interest, to help get through each busy period) (see page 18).

 Another year goes by and sales have increased to the point they are struggling to keep up with demand and need more equipment.
 They find their ideal equipment that will be sold for cash at a liquidator's auction in three days' time - they have to move fast.
-An amortising term loan (principal & interest), could be the go, and they are likely to get it quicker from an online small business lender (fintech) than from a bank.
+An amortising term loan (principal & interest, see page 17), could be the go, and they are likely to get it quicker from an online small business lender (fintech) than from a bank.

-Or they may be able to borrow from family or friends, or use a business credit card.
+Or they may be able to borrow from family or friends, or use a business credit card (see page 18).

 Five years down the track Kat wants to start a new venture, so Georgia agrees to pay her out over a two-year period.
-An amortising term loan, to match the cash flow forecast of the business is a good option.
+An amortising term loan (see page 17), to match the cash flow forecast of the business is a good option.

 The chocolates have attracted the attention of a multinational retailer who wants to order large volumes - but their terms are 30 days minimum.
-Georgia's best ways to boost borrowing power are the secured options of invoice finance (debtor finance), - funding secured by invoices, that gives her access to funds before the retailer pays invoices) or an overdraft (secured by her family home).
+Georgia's best ways to boost borrowing power are the secured options of invoice finance (debtor finance), (see page 20) - funding secured by invoices, that gives her access to funds before the retailer pays invoices) or an overdraft (secured by her family home, see page 17).